Privacy in Speech Technology: Threat and attack models

 \Cref{fig:localthreat} illustrates a discussion between two persons overheard by a local device and, like \falseactivation, triggers unintended functionalities in the local device.
 The main difference to a \speechinterface{} (\cref{sec:acousticeve,fig:reproductionthreat}) is that the type of speech is different.
-Interaction with a speech interface at the current level of technology is, roughly speaking, limited to speech commands, question-answer pairs, and one-sided monologues, whereas spoken human-to-human interaction has potentially a much more dynamic character.
-This is potentially beneficial in the sense that the speaking style of human-to-human interaction could be recognized, preventing unintended triggering of functionalities. }
+Interaction with a speech interface at the current level of technology is, roughly speaking, limited to speech commands, question-answer pairs, and one-sided monologues.
+In contrast, spoken human-to-human interaction has potentially a much more dynamic character.
+This is potentially beneficial in that the speaking style of human-to-human interaction can be recognized, thereby preventing unintended triggering of functionalities. }

-Many practical scenarios include \emph{multiple users} sharing one or several \changed{speech-operated devices}.
-For example, a family can share a smart speaker or television, an office meeting room can have smart devices and customer service points can have a phone shared across duty officers.
+Many practical scenarios include \emph{multiple users} sharing one or several {speech-operated devices}.
+For example, a family can share a smart speaker or television, an office meeting room can have smart devices, and customer service points can have a phone shared across duty officers.
 Each of these devices can collect private information about the user(s) over time and can potentially share it with other users (see \cref{fig:shareddevice}).
-Notably, this scenario highlights that leak happens over a distance in \emph{time}, whereas threats occurring over a \emph{spatial} distance often receive most of the attention.
+Notably, this scenario highlights that a leak happens over a distance in \emph{time}, whereas threats occurring over a \emph{spatial} distance often receive most of the attention.

 This threat model clearly demonstrates that devices and services used by multiple users need to employ access control and authorization management if they store any private information.
 It is also obviously related to many security threats -- unauthorized access to devices should be prevented -- but those are outside the scope of this work.